adobe/alloy-samples/ajo/personalization-hybrid/README.md

   Browser->>Alloy: applyResponse({...});
   Alloy->>DOM: Render propositions
   Alloy->>API: Send display notification(s)
+  Alloy->>API: Send interact notification(s)
 ```

+Please refer to [Sample Adobe Experience Platform Edge Network Personalization Payloads](../PersonalizationPayloads.md) for examples of the Edge Network API request and responses in the steps 3, 4, 9 and 10 of the flow.

 ## Beyond the sample

 This sample app can serve as a starting point for you to experiment and learn more about Adobe Experience Platform.
 For example, you can change a few environment variables so the sample app pulls in content from your own AEP configuration.
-To do so, just open the `.env` file under ajo and modify the variables.
+To do so, just open the `.env` file within the `ajo` folder and modify the variables.
 Restart the sample app, and you're ready to experiment using your own personalization content.

 ### Further Reading